ncavasin/kubernetes/cert-manager/README.md

 Done with the workaround, it's time to update Ingress' manifest definition to use the staging certificate.

-First, define an environmental variable for the registered domain:
+First, define an environmental variable for the registered domain. **Remember to replace with yours**:
 ```bash
 DOMAIN_NAME=your_domain_here
 ```

-Then, update Ingress' definition with `cert-manager`'s annotation & the `tls` spec block:
+Secondly, update Ingress' definition with `cert-manager`'s annotation & the `tls` spec block:
 ```bash
 cat << EOF > ingress.yaml
 apiVersion: networking.k8s.io/v1